sergueik/powershell_samples/csharp/pbkdf2-csharp/README.md

 NOTE, Jasypt CLI
  is currently [broken](https://github.com/jasypt/jasypt/issues/122)
-in selecting PBE/AES hashing / encryption, but default is compatble
+in selecting PBE/AES hashing / encryption, but default is compatible

-The application has no external dependencies - the `System.Security.Cryptography` is available in the system GAC.
+The application has no external dependencies - the `System.Security.Cryptography` is available in the system GAC on a generic Windows machine.

 ### Usage